 Never made a fabric Yo Yo before?
 Well let me tell you, nothing could be simpler.
-These adorable little fabric puffs have been adorning quilts and all manner of sewing projects since the 1930’s.
-Also known as Suffolk Puffs, they’ve always been a popular way to use up fabric scraps.
+These adorable little fabric puffs have been adorning quilts and all manner of sewing projects for 100’s of years.
+Yo Yo’s gained popularity in the USA for quilting projects in the 1930’s.
+They’re also known as Suffolk Puffs (and believed to have originated in Suffolk, England in the 1600’s).
+But they’re also referred to as Yorkshire daisies (also UK) and fuxico in Brazil.
+No matter what you call them, they’ve always been a popular way to use up fabric scraps.
+And I just love to make them!

 Being completely hand stitched, they’re a practical and portable project.
 You can make them in any size you wish and use them however you want.
 I love to make pretty hair accessories with them.
-And I’ve also created a doll’s quilt tutorial with them too.
-You can see it HERE at Sew Mama Sew.
+You can use them on all sorts of projects.
+I even added some to this pin cushion tutorial.
+Learn how to sew it HERE.

 Looking for more inspiration?
 My Yo Yo Pinterest Board has lots of ideas too!